Dinozaurs: Dino Knights

 Dino Tyranno is the leader of the Dino Knights.
 He wields the Silver Sword (Grand Slasher).
 He has a rivalry with Gigano Dragon since prehistoric times.
-He is knocked into an erupting volcano by Dark Dragon, but becomes an Ultimate Dino Knight when Dino Rhamph's energy boost revitalizes him and grants him the Mega Blade Broadsword, with which he uses the "Fire Flame Strike" attack.
+He is knocked into an erupting volcano by Dark Dragon, but becomes an Ultimate Dino Knight when Dino Rhamph's energy boost revitalizes him and grants him the Mega Blade Broad Sword, with which he uses the "Fire Flame Strike" attack.
 His dinosaur form is a Tyrannosaurus.
 Only a toy version of his regular form was made.